amartyasd/amartyasd.github.io/_pages/about.md

-I am an Integrated Master's student at the National Institute of Science Education and Research, Homi Bhabha National Institute, Bhubaneswar, India.
-I just finished writing my Master's Thesis with [Chitrabhanu Chaudhuri](https://www.niser.ac.in/~chitrabhanu/) and [Lennart Meier](https://webspace.science.uu.nl/~meier007/).
+I am an upcoming PhD student at NTNU, Trondheim, where I will be working with [Drew Heard](https://drewkh.folk.ntnu.no/).
+Before that, I was an Integrated Master's student at the National Institute of Science Education and Research, Homi Bhabha National Institute, Bhubaneswar, India.
+I wrote my Master's Thesis with [Chitrabhanu Chaudhuri](https://www.niser.ac.in/~chitrabhanu/) and [Lennart Meier](https://webspace.science.uu.nl/~meier007/), with Lennart being my formal advisor.

 I work in chromatic/motivic homotopy theory, algebraic K-theory, higher category theory, and Topological Aspects of Physics.
 My Master's thesis revolves around higher Topological Jacobi form computations à la Meier.
 Apart from that, I am also involved in constructing motivic models of cyclotomic synthetic spectra, towards a synthetic classification of algebraic Landweber-exact equivariant motivic spectra, and higher chromatic height cardinality computations in Ambidexterity.